WildPastry/WeatherWise/README.md

 • Once you have finished 'milestone' sections of code: first push to your remote branch so it's up to date, then push to the master-dev branch and resolve any conflicts

+• Create your local version of the master-dev (git checkout -b master-dev)

 • Every time you merge to the master-dev branch, let the other team members know.
-They MUST switch to the master-dev branch ASAP and pull (git checkout -b master-dev) + (git pull origin master-dev) Once this has been done you can switch back to your branch and continue working
+They MUST switch to the master-dev branch ASAP and pull (git checkout master-dev) + (git pull origin master-dev) Once this has been done you can switch back to your branch and continue working

 • Merge to master-dev often to keep conflicts resolved